 The facility’s staff prepared a customized treatment plan for you.
-However, all activities at the center, are structured.
-A typical day at rehab includes social as well as individual sessions with your counselor and other trained staff.
-Expect early morning that starts with breakfast where you can meet other patients, followed by therapy.
+However, all activities at the center are structured.
+A typical day at rehab includes social and individual sessions with your counselor and other trained staff.
+Expect an early morning that starts with breakfast, where you can meet other patients, followed by therapy.
 Some centers like to begin with meditation sessions to help residents start the day with a sense of peace.

 The hardest part of a rehab program is the detox phase, where patients need to withdraw from the substance that landed them at the facility.
 Detox methods will depend on the drug used and the severity of the addiction.
 Some drugs are harder to cleanse from the body than others.
 Your withdrawal symptoms will depend on the severity of the addiction and personal factors.

 Understanding Your Treatment Options